openaustralia/atdis/README.md

 This is **highly alpha** software that probably doesn't yet do what it says on the tin.
 It is very much a work in progress.

+Source code is available on GitHub at https://github.com/openaustralia/atdis

 ## Installation

 Add this line to your application's Gemfile: